 It was sooo easy, tender and delicious!
 Even my father in law said it melted in his mouth.
 That is easily the nicest compliment he’s ever given me.
 And it only took about 2 hours from start to finish.

-The size and cut of lamb roast I used
+The size and cut of lamb roast I used.

-Many people also like to use a lamb shoulder to roast.
+Many people also like to use a lamb shoulder roast.
 This cut of meat would also work because of the pressure cooker makes it very tender.
-The lamb shoulder tends to have more marbling then the leg of lamb which has a layer of fat on the outside.
+The lamb shoulder tends to have more marbling than the leg of lamb which has a layer of fat on the outside.
 Check out Jamie Oliver’s post on the different cuts of lamb to learn more.

-Easy Instant Pot leg of lamb recipe
+How to make Instant Pot leg of lamb.

-If you want to brown the roast more
+If you want to brown the roast more.

 Regardless of any of these methods, please make sure you let it rest for about 10 minutes before carving.

-Notes about the recipe
+Notes about the recipe.

 - You can use dried rosemary if you wish.
 Just make sure to crush it a bit to release the flavor and only use 1 -2 teaspoons.